 Switching to LED lighting has many benefits:

 Energy efficiency is the underlying advantage.
-LED lights will save you money because they consume far less wattage than other types of lamps.
+LED lighting will save you money because they consume far less wattage than other types of lamps.
 A 9-watt LED lamp can provide a similar or greater lighting effect than a 60-watt incandescent bulb.
 As a result, your energy bill will drop significantly, recouping your costs and saving more money over time.

 The cost to purchase LED lamps is higher than incandescent or halogen light bulbs but they will last considerably longer as they run much cooler and are electronic.
 Depending on where you purchase your LED lamps, there will be a warranty.
 Our suppliers offer a 5-year warranty.